Close

 • Products that contribute to a sustainable society such as insulation materials, lightweight parts for cars, solar panels, lubricants for wind turbines, and wind turbine blades.

-Packaging is sometimes vilified, but it is important to improve the safety and shelf life of food products.
 For example, the packaging of a cucumber improves its shelf life by about 11 days.
 Because there is less food waste, the packaging saves 5 times as much CO2 as was needed to produce it.
 Alternatives to plastic packaging, such as paper, glass and aluminum, use more resources such as energy and water, and may also require the use of plastics to deliver the required performance.
 This can result in higher CO2 emissions (see TED-talk by UGent professor Kim Ragaert).

 INEOS is strongly committed to reduce plastic waste.
 It is not the plastics themselves that are the problem, but the fact that they are thrown away in to the environment, sent to landfill, or incinerated.
 According to INEOS’ vision, we have to handle plastics with care, precisely because they are such valuable materials.
 That’s why INEOS invests heavily to support the recycling of plastics.
 In this way, all polymers produced by us (such as polyethylene and polypropylene produced on the basis of Project ONE-output) can be fully recycled.